cs186-fa12/fa12/hw3/README.md

 * Record the hit rate as a decimal to two places, without the (%) sign, e.g. 99.26.
 * Report the four policies in the following order: clock, lru, mru, lri.

-The file will have 16 lines in total.
+You need to submit a file that consists of 16 lines in total.
 For example (the numbers are made up):

     clock 16 0.00 99.55 99.55 12.05 23.04 23.04
     clock 32 100.00 100.00 100.00 100.00 100.00 100.00